Listín Diario: History

 Listín Diario was founded as Listín Diario Marítimo on 1 August 1889 by Arturo Pellerano Alfau and Julian Atiles, two merchants who endeavored to inform the general public of the arrival and departure of merchant ships into Dominican ports.
 Soon after what began as a single page became a broadsheet newspaper, printed out of the Pellerano & Atiles offices in the Colonial Zone of Santo Domingo.
 The Venezuelan writer and poet Andrés Mata was its editor for a time.

 Pellerano Alfau served as editor and publisher of the newspaper until his death in the early 1930s.
 During his tenure, Listín Diario championed some of the era's more significant regional issues.
-It covered the Cuban War of Independence, from 1894–98, during which time it regularly published letters from Dominican General Máximo Gómez, who fought on the Cuban side;.
+It covered the Cuban War of Independence, from 1894 to 1898, during which time it regularly published letters from Dominican General Máximo Gómez, who fought on the Cuban side;.
 During the American intervention of 1916-24, Listín maintained a serene opposition to the intervention, regularly publishing articles and editorial columns written by the Dominican patriots.
 Listíns biggest struggle of the first half of the 20th century was against General Rafael Leónidas Trujillo, whom it opposed during the first ten years of his mandate, and as a consequence, was financially strangled by the dictator, having to shut down operations for all of 21 years.

 Even before Trujillo was assassinated in May 1961, Pellerano's descendants started to plan the paper's revival.
 On August 1, 1963, (the 74th anniversary of the paper's founding), it reappeared after more than 20 years without being published.
 It was led by Carlos Alberto Ricart Vidal (husband of Nelly Pellerano López-Penha, daughter of Arturo Pellerano Alfau) with Moisés Pellerano Lopez-Penha, Rogelio Pellerano Romano, Máximo Pellerano Romano and other close relatives.
-In the front page’s first edition it was published a message inspired by patriotism, civics and morality, focal points of the writings of the founder Arturo Pellerano Alfau.
+In the front page's first edition it was published a message inspired by patriotism, civics and morality, focal points of the writings of the founder Arturo Pellerano Alfau.
 On the same page was a greeting by the Associated Press news agency.
 The new iteration of Listín Diario was 24 pages with eight columns.